dkirel/wiki_scrapy/README.md

 # wiki_scrapy

 wiki_scrapy is a web crawler that models the behavior wikipedia article links leading to wikipedia's philosophy page.
-This project models the following
+This project models the following:

-  - The percentage of pages that lead to philosophy?
+  - The percentage of pages that lead to philosophy
-  - The distribution of path lengths for for links that eventually make it to Philosophy
+  - The distribution of path lengths for links that eventually make it to Philosophy

 ### Methodology

-The webscraper starts from a random Wikipedia article (example: http://en.wikipedia.org/wiki/Art) clicks on the first non-italicized link not surrounded by parentheses or brackets in the main text.
-It'll then redirect to that link and continue until it reaches Philosophy or until it fails to do.
+The webscraper starts from a random Wikipedia article (example: http://en.wikipedia.org/wiki/Art) and clicks on the first non-italicized link not surrounded by parentheses or brackets in the main text.
+It then redirects to that link and continue until it reaches Philosophy or until it fails to do so.
 Failure in this case is defined as the following:
 * Reaching a page with an error status code i.e. 404
 * Encounterning a loop
 * Reaching a web page that has no links in the main text area